HypeCheck

 What the Science Says

-Baobab is the dried pulp of the African baobab tree fruit, naturally rich in fiber, vitamin C, and polyphenols.
-A handful of small clinical trials suggest it can reduce the blood sugar spike after eating starchy foods like white bread, and one study found it may reduce the amount of insulin needed for a given blood sugar response.
-A small study also found it reduced subjective hunger ratings, though it did not meaningfully change how much people ate at a follow-up meal.
-Doses used in studies ranged from about 15 to 37 grams of fruit extract or pulp.
+Baobab is the dried fruit pulp of the African baobab tree, naturally rich in fiber, vitamin C, and polyphenols.
+Small clinical trials suggest it can reduce the blood sugar spike after eating starchy foods and may lower the amount of insulin your body needs in response.
+One study also found it reduced feelings of hunger in the short term, though it did not reduce how much people ate at a follow-up meal.

 What It Doesn't Do